GenericMappingTools/gmt/doc/rst/source/datasets/earth-daynight.rst

 Technical Information
 ---------------------

-The 01m and lower resolution images are derivatives of NASA's Blue and Black marble images.
+The 01m and lower resolution images are derivatives of NASA's Blue and Black marble image mosaics.
 We have downsampled them via Cartesian Gaussian filtering to prevent aliasing while preserving the latitude-dependent resolution in the original images.
 The full (6 sigma) filter-widths are indicated in parenthesis.